microsoft/mu/docs/WhatAndWhy/layout.md

 ```

 To extend this example even more into construction details.
 Often the logic of a library will be implemented in the
 silicon layer.
-This means the code may vary based on which silicon is used in the product but becasue the interface
+This means the code may vary based on which silicon is used in the product but because the interface
 is defined in the basecore layer this is allowed and working as designed.
 The core module can be optimized
-and targeted for a specific silicon impelementation.  :heavy_check_mark:
+and targeted for a specific silicon implementation.  :heavy_check_mark:

 ``` mermaid
 flowchart BT